LibreCAD/docs/guides/drawingsetup.rst

 Sometimes it is necessary to change an entity's layer.
 To move one or more entities between layers:

-    - Select the entities to be moved to a different layer
+	- Select the entities to be moved to a different layer.
-    - From the menu select **Tools -> Modify -> Attributes**, or click the **Attributes** icon |icon02|
+	- From the menu select **Tools -> Modify -> Attributes**, or click the **Attributes** icon |icon02|.
-    - In the *Attributes* dialog, select the desired layer from the drop-down the Layer selection box
+	- In the *Attributes* dialog, select the desired layer from the drop-down the Layer selection box.
 	- Click **Ok**.

 Alternatively activate the option *Modify layer of selected entities, at layer activation* in the **Application Preferences, Defaults** tab .
 With this option enabled entities can be assigned to a layer by selecting the entities and then selecting the destination layer.